Intro to Alpha Picks Review

-Seeking Alpha’s newest product “Alpha Picks” claims to identify 2 stocks every month that have the greatest chance for price appreciation.
-They pick these 2 stocks based on what they call their “proprietary, data-driven computer scoring system.”
-That doesn’t tell us a whole lot.
+Seeking Alpha’s newest product, “Alpha Picks”, provides 2 stock picks every month that they believe have the greatest chance for price appreciation.
+They pick these 2 stocks based on a “proprietary, data-driven computer scoring system.”
+While that sounds interesting, it doesn’t tell us a whole lot.
+So let’s dive deeper.

-But before I start this review, let’s make sure we are all on the same page.
+But, before I start this review, let’s make sure we are all on the same page.
 What does “ALPHA” mean in the investing world?
 Simply put, it is the excess return over a benchmark’s return.
-For example, if stock ABC is up 15% for the year, and the S&P500 is up 12%, then you have 3% excess return and this is your alpha.
+For example, if stock ABC is up 15% for the year and the S&P 500 is up 12%, then you have 3% excess return and this is your ALPHA.
 So investors love ALPHA!
-Everyone wants to beat the S&P500.
+Everyone wants to beat the market.

 Ok, now that we are all clear on what we are talking about, let’s get back to my review.

-I have been investing in the stock market for over 30 years and I have subscribed to dozens of stock picking services over the years.
-In fact, right now, I am a subscriber to Seeking Alpha Premium, Alpha Picks, Motley Fool Stock Advisor, Rule Breakers, Real Estate Advisor, Everlasting Stocks, Zacks Premium, Jim Cramer, and 3 Bernie Schaeffer’s options services.
+I have been investing in the stock market for over 40 years and have subscribed to dozens of stock picking services over these years.
+In fact, right now, I am a subscriber to Seeking Alpha Premium, Alpha Picks, Motley Fool Stock Advisor, Rule Breakers, Real Estate Advisor, Everlasting Stocks, Zacks Premium, Zacks Home Run Investor, Zacks Top 10 Stocks, Jim Cramer, Investor Business Daily, 3 of Bernie Schaeffer’s options services and a couple of other options newsletters.

-I had been a free member of Seeking Alpha for over 12 years and signed up for Seeking Alpha Premium in 2020 and have grown to like them more and more as I find their quant rating analysis to be a good indicator for future stock performance.
+I had been a free member of Seeking Alpha for over 12 years and finally signed up for Seeking Alpha Premium in 2020.
+Since then, I have grown to like them more and more as I find their quant rating analysis to be a good indicator for future stock performance.

-So when they launched “Alpha Picks” service on July 1, 2022 I couldn’t resist and I subscribed so that I could share my results with our Wall Street Survivor audience.
+So when they launched their “Alpha Picks” service on July 1, 2022 I couldn’t resist and I subscribed so that I could share my results with my Wall Street Survivor audience.

 Predicting where the stock market is going is… hard.
 You can stare at charts all day.
 You can draw trendlines, calculate moving averages, perform technical analysis, consult shamans, sacrifice goats, watch to see if Warren Buffett sees his shadow, etc.

-I’ve been tracking the performance of Seeking Alpha’s Alpha Picks since their launch in July, 2022.
+OK, let’s move on.
+As I have said, I’ve been tracking the performance of Seeking Alpha’s Alpha Picks since their launch in July 2022.

 Here’s all the data on their picks:

-- Of these 26 stock picks, THEY ARE DEFINITELY PROVIDING ALPHA as they, on average, are beating the S&P500
+• Of these 40+ stock picks, THEY ARE DEFINITELY GENERATING ALPHA as they, on average, are beating the S&P 500 by over 40%

-- They have sold 2 positions.
-TravelCenters TA was acquired in February 2023 for a 56.8% gain after they picked it in August 2022; they sold CHV with a small profit.
+• They have sold 12 positions.
+TravelCenters (TA) was acquired in February 2023 for a 56.8% gain after they picked it in August 2022; they sold CVX with a 1% profit, COP with a 30% profit, NUE with a 60% profit, and both LTHM and HLIT with 32% losses.
+The others that were sold were all +/- 8%.

-THAT is exactly what you want.
-The longer you hold a stock the better it performs!
+THAT is exactly what you want from Alpha Picks.
+The longer you hold a stock the better it performs.

-Remember, to get these results, you should try to buy equal dollar amounts of all their stock picks as they are released.
-Based on what I have seen so far, starting in 2023, I will be buying about $500 of each of their picks as they come out.
+Remember, to get these results, you should try to buy equal dollar amounts of all the Seeking Alpha Alpha Picks stocks as they are released.
+Based on what I have seen so far, starting in 2024, I will be buying about $1,000 of each of their picks as they come out.

-If that is all you wanted to know about Seeking Alpha’s Alpha PIcks subscription service and you want to give it a try, make sure you don’t pay full price.
-To save $100 and try Alpha Picks for a year use THIS PROMO page.
+If that is all you wanted to know about Seeking Alpha’s Alpha Picks subscription service and you want to give it a try, make sure you don’t pay full price.
+To save $50 and try Alpha Picks for a year, click the button below:

 If you want more details, then please keep reading.